-Full Day Private Tours Price and Details :
+Full Day Private Cultural Tours Price and Details :

-If the pick up in Kuta, Seminyak, Nusa Dua, Jimbaran, Legian, Canggu area hotels :
+Kuta, Seminyak, Nusa Dua, Jimbaran, Canggu area hotels pick-up: U$D 62 for 1 car.

-All tours include roundtrip air-conditioned transportation, services of an English speaking guide, all admission fees, bottled water, and use of traditional Balinese clothes.
+All tours include roundtrip air-conditioned transportation, services of an English speaking local guide, bottled water, and use of traditional Balinese clothes.

 Payment can be made at the end of the tour in either USD or Indonesian Rupiah at the current exchange rate.